mirobot/mirobot-py/README.md

     # Lift the pen up
     mirobot.penup()

+    # Beep for a second
+    mirobot.beep(1000)

+    # Print the state of the collision sensors
+    print(mirobot.collideState())

+    # Print the state of the line following sensors
+    print(mirobot.followState())

     # Disconnect from Mirobot
     mirobot.disconnect()

 It currently runs on both Python 2 and Python 3.
+Currently all commands are synchronous.

 ## Installing

-You can use `pip` to instal the Mirobot library on your system:
+You can use `pip` to install the Mirobot library on your system:

     pip install mirobot